-Whichever way you want to use edible luster dust with icing, remember that it has to be the type that can be ingested.
+Whichever way you want to use this dust with icing, remember that it has to be the type that can be ingested.
 So check the label of product description well before purchasing.

 Two Methods of Applying Edible Luster Dust

 We have touched briefly on how to use edible luster dust in the fore going.
 We would now discuss in greater details the two methods of applying edible luster dust and the tools required.

 These methods are the Dry and the Wet methods of application.